 Imbert who had since seethed with rage, plotted his revenge, and kidnapped the beautiful Laure on their wedding day.
 With the help of a few scoundrels, he absconded the married woman away to the high forest where he hid the Madame in a farmhouse.
 For three days, Laure fought off the crazed man’s advances.
 Imbert had become impatient and determined to claim Laure for himself.

 In the meantime, Audifred surged with vengeance while beside himself with worry for his love.
-As soon as he received word of Imbert’s whereabouts, the young knight rode up the mountain pass, prepared to battle the blackguard Imbert for his rightful claim to his wife, Laure.
+As soon as he received word of Imbert’s whereabouts, the young knight rode up the mountain pass, prepared to battle the blackguard Imbert for his rightful claim to his wife.
 When he arrived, Audifred heard Laure’s cries for help and called out the dastardly Imbert.
-The town oaff felt pressed to show Laure that he did not fear the regarded knight, and went out to face his nemesis.
+The town oaff felt pressed to show that he did not fear the regarded knight, and went out to face his nemesis.

 The battle for the love of Laure started.

 Laure who escaped the farmhouse with cutlery knife in hand, waylaid Imbert while the cumbersome man lunged his weapon at Audifred, plunging a knife deep in his back.
 There, Imbert fell to the ground.
-The next morning, villagers found his body on that high forest road and hence, the legend remains and known as … La Mort D’Imbert
+The next morning, villagers found his body on that high forest road and hence, the legend remains and forever known as … La Mort D’Imbert

 Behind the Ancient Legend

 The romantic adventure-story is retold from a medieval excerpt in the “Athenaeum of Forcalquier” written by Eugène Plauchud, a pharmacist and poet (1831 – 1909) who lived and studied in the Ville de Forcalquier.
 Hence, the famed provencal writer and poet gave colorful life to a lonely sleepy stretch of mountainous scenic road.
-Beginning at the tail-end of the town of Manosque, the byway twists and turns up through the Pélicier Forest, reaching its grand peak at 591m where marked as the Death Pass of Imbert before descending to the small village of Dauphin.
+Beginning at the tail-end of the town of Manosque, the byway twists and turns up through the Pélicier Forest, reaching its grand peak at 591m where marked in French as the Death Pass of Imbert before descending to the small village of Dauphin.

-One might find it interesting that very few locals actually know about the story behind the name of the infamous twist of mountain road.
+One might find it interesting that very few locals actually know about the romantic tale behind the name of the infamous twist of mountain road.
 Even though La Mort D’Imbert is a fictitious legend, the actual meaning behind the ill-famed roadway most likely comes from an account of a Forcalquier merchant named Imbert who after returning from the fair of Manosque found himself robbed and murdered at this pass in 1163 AD.

 © 2019 RD Honde